Simple Ways To Grow Radishes In Containers

 Varieties Of Radishes

 Radishes are spicy, edible root vegetables that may be found worldwide.
-Red, pink, purple, white, green, black, and yellow are just a few available colours.
+Red, pink, purple, white, green, black, and yellow are available colours.
 I will only discuss cultivated radishes and not wild radishes for our purposes.

 1. Watermelon Radish